Christianity in Ethiopia: Spread of Christianity

-Before the fourth century, a mixture of religions existed in Ethiopia, with parts of the population adhering to a religion which worshiped the serpent-king Arwe, and others adhering to what scholars call "a Judaized form of religion".
+Before the fourth century, a mixture of religions existed in Ethiopia, with parts of the population adhering to a religion that worshiped the serpent-king Arwe, and others adhering to what scholars call "a Judaized form of religion".

 Although Christianity existed in the region long before the rule of King Ezana of Aksum, the religion took a strong foothold when it was declared a state religion in 330 AD.

 Rufinus of Tyre, a church historian, recorded a personal account as did other Church historians such as Socrates of Constantinople and Sozomen.
-The Garima Gospels are thought to be the world's oldest illuminated Christian manuscripts.
+The Garima Gospels are thought to be the world's oldest surviving illuminated Christian manuscripts.

 Frumentius

-Frumentius was a slave to the Ethiopian king and there is evidence Judaism was in the land before his arrival (mythically due to King Solomon of Israel).
+Frumentius, a Phoenician Christian, was a slave to the Ethiopian king and there is evidence Judaism was in the land before his arrival (mythically due to King Solomon of Israel).
 After being shipwrecked and captured at an early age, Frumentius was carried to Aksum, where he was treated well with his companion Edesius.
-At the time, there was a small population of Christians living there who sought refuge from Roman persecution.
+At the time, there was a small population of West Asian Christians living in Aksum who sought refuge from Roman persecution.
 Once of age, Frumentius and Edesius were allowed to return to their homelands, however they chose to stay at the request of the queen.
 In doing so, they began to secretly promote Christianity through the lands.

 During a trip to meet with church elders, Frumentius met with Athanasius, Pope of Alexandria.
 After recommending that a bishop be sent to proselytize, a council decided that Frumentius be appointed as a bishop for Ethiopia.

-By 331 AD, Frumentius returned to Ethiopia, he was welcomed with open arms by the rulers who were at the time not Christian.
+By 331 AD, Frumentius returned to Ethiopia, he was welcomed with open arms by the rulers who were at the time 'not' Christian.
 Ten years later, through the support of the kings, the majority of the kingdom was converted and Christianity was declared the official state religion.